Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 **Grant Funding**: Funding provided to eligible Students, by the Grant Board.

-**Discount-Track Program** (or, **“Discount-Track”**): Program through which Students are eligible to acquire Certification in a minimum of 18 months.
+Discount-Track Program (or, “Discount-Track”): Grant funded Program through which eligible Students can acquire Certification in a minimum of 18 months.

-**Fast-Track Program** (or, **“Fast-Track”**): Program through which Students are eligible to acquire Certification in a minimum of 9 months.
+Standard-Track Program (or, “Fast-Track”): Standard Program through which Students are eligible to acquire Certification in a minimum of 9 months.

 **Financial Assistance**: Grant funding, discounts, student loans and other financial assistance offered by ARCS to eligible Students.

-**Module**: a unit of Coursework on the ARCS Portal; one Assignment for Discount-Track Program and one Course for Fast-Track Program.
+Module: a unit of Coursework on the ARCS Portal; one Assignment for Discount-Track Program and one Course for Standard or Fast-Track Program.

 **Proprietary Information**: ARCS intellectual property, Websites and their entire contents, features and functionality (including but not limited to all information, software, text, displays, images, video and audio, and the design, selection and arrangement, thereof), and all ARCS login credentials, logos, trade secrets, and Class content.